-Most designs require the regulator output voltage, measured at the CPU pins, to droop when the output current increases.
+Most designs require the regulator output voltage, measured at the CPU pins, to drop when the output current increases.
 The specified voltage drop corresponds to a dc output resistance (Ro), also referred to as a load line.
+The ADP3198 has the flexibility of adjusting Ro, independent of current-limit or compensation components, and it can also support CPUs that do not require a load line.